 To find out how much your specific data recovery needs will cost, contact a few companies and get quotes.

-What kind of insurance covers electronic data recovery?
+What types of insurance cover electronic data recovery?

-If you decide you’d like the peace of mind that comes with knowing your electronic data recovery costs are insured, many home and renters insurance policies offer coverage.
+If you decide you’d like the peace of mind that comes with electronic data recovery insurance, many home and renters insurance policies offer this coverage.
 However, the coverage will vary from one provider to the next.

-Some companies may include coverage for data recovery up to a certain limit under the property portion of a standard policy.
-For example, Farmers Insurance will cover up to $1,000 of the data recovery costs for data (software, music, text, images, video, or audio) as part of its standard homeowner’s insurance plan.
+Some companies include data recovery under the property portion of a standard policy.
+For example, Farmers Insurance will cover up to $1,000 of your data recovery costs as part of its standard homeowner’s insurance plan.